SrVaderXD/ue5-landscape-learning/README.md

-# ue5-landscape-learning
+# UE5 Landscape Practice

-Practice project for learning Unreal Engine 5 landscape and open world environment creation.
+This is a practice project for learning landscape creation and open-world environment design in Unreal Engine 5.
+It covers topics such as:
+- Lighting and atmosphere
+- Landscape sculpting and materials
+- Texture tiling
+- Foliage painting
+- Post-processing
+- Environment polishing
+- Back ground creation
+- Level instances

+## About
+This project is part of my journey to improve Unreal Engine 5 and game development skills.